Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's

 Canned whole prey for reptiles and other small animals is starting to become popular in the market.
 For insect-eating reptiles, live prey used to be the only feeding option because freeze-dried foods do not contain the necessary moisture content.

 Many people find insect care burdensome as well as noisy and smelly, and some people are squeamish about handling such animals (or do not like feeding live, like myself).
-Canned insects provide a possible alternative to live feeding, but currently, using these food choices for the majority of nutrition is controversial with most keepers.
+Canned insects provide a possible alternative to live feed, but currently, using these food choices for the majority of nutrition is controversial with most keepers.

 Obviously, food provided in its natural state, as it would be consumed in the wild, provides optimum nutrition.
 If properly raised and fed, canned insects can offer similar benefits, but what are the potential drawbacks of using these canned diets with pets?

 Nutrition of Canned Foods